jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 ---
 title: "NFS server on Proxmox VE"
 date: 2025-07-17
-lastmod: 2025-07-17
+lastmod: 2025-07-22
 description: "Install and configure a Network File System (NFS) server in a VM on a Proxmox using ZFS for optimal performance"
-summary: "Install and configure an NFS server in a VM on a Proxmox cluster using ZFS"
+summary: "Install, configure and optimise an NFS server in a VM on a Proxmox cluster using ZFS"
 categories: ["virtualisation"]
-tags: ["proxmox", "pve", "nfs", "zfs"]
+tags: ["proxmox", "pve", "nfs", "zfs", "vm"]
+series: ["NFS"]
+series_order: 1
+weight: 10
 ---

 [*](NFS) is a distributed file system protocol that allows clients to access files over a network as if they were local.
 It is commonly used for sharing files between servers and clients in a networked environment.